kvannotten/kickstapi/README.md

-reward.price                    # returns the price of the reward reward.backers                  # returns the amount of backers on this award level reward.description              # returns the description of the award reward.deliver_date             # returns the date the reward will be delivered
+reward.price                    # returns the price of the reward reward.backers                  # returns the amount of backers on this award level reward.description              # returns the description of the award reward.delivery_date             # returns the date the reward will be delivered

 ```